 Visioning: AJED will help craft a vision statement and community standard that solicits input and critique from the entire department - what does Inclusive Excellence mean for a Department of Biology?
 Who is the department?
 What does inclusive excellence mean to us?
 What community standards are required to achieve inclusive excellence?
 What is the standard to which we expect ourselves to be held individually and collectively?

 Recruiting: AJED will work to make sure we are recruiting diverse candidates for all positions in our department - Who do we reach out to?
 How do we reach out effectively?
-What inspired BIPOC faculty, students, postdocs to choose to come to Duke?
+What inspired BIPOC faculty, students, postdocs, and staff to choose to come to Duke?
 What turned away potential BIPOC applicants or recruits?

 - Selection: AJED will help ensure that we are actively avoiding bias in our evaluation of candidates for staff, faculty, postdoctoral, student positions.
 Where are these decisions being made?
 How can AJED provide resources, facilitation, rubrics that best ensure Justice & Equity?